groundhoggwp/holler-box/readme.txt

 == FAQ ==

+*Are there any limitations?*

+No, you can create unlimited forms using all of the features described on this page.
+The <a href="http://hollerwp.com/pro" target="_blank">Pro version</a> offers optional extended functionality.

 *Does it use the wp_mail() function to send mail?*

 Yes, if you have an SMTP plugin like Postman, Mailgun, or other mail plugin it will automatically use that to send mail.